MarianoP26/final-project-ironhack/final-boiler-plate/README.md

 Change how the timestamp value is shown with de idea to show how many days/hours/minutes passed since the creation of the task.
 Polished some styles.
 Plan for today:
-  · Refactor Home component:
-    - Create a filter to show/hide tasks based on if its completed.
+  · Create a filter to show/hide tasks based on if its completed.
-    - Create a sorter to sort tasks ascending/descending based on its tamestamp
   · Upon task completion, show how many minutes/hours/days took to complete it since its creation.